graalvm/vscode-extensions/graalvm/README.md

 }
 ```

-The advantage of using the Debug Adapter Protocol over Chrome Dev Tools is that (1) it is 'native' to Visual Studio Code (VS Code), meaning it does not require any intermediate translatation, and (2) it supports multithreading, which can be particually useful to debug, e.g., a Ruby application.
+The advantage of using the Debug Adapter Protocol over Chrome Dev Tools is that (1) it is "native" to Visual Studio Code (VS Code), meaning it does not require any intermediate translatation, and (2) it supports multithreading, which can be particually useful to debug, e.g., a Ruby application.

 ## Language Server Protocol Integration